 The other apprentices did just as much travelling, and we formed an extremely tight-knit group, all having been thrust into this new endeavour together.
 There was such a diverse group of us in terms of age, interests and backgrounds, and for the most part that made it all the more fun.
-For most of the younger ones of us, it was the most time we’d spent away from home up to now, and the fact that there were others in a similar position was a saving grace.
+For the younger ones among us, it was the most time we’d spent away from home up to now, and the fact that there were others in a similar position was a saving grace.
 Not many of us had traditional media experience – one of the aims of the course was to make the industry more accessible to people who’d not gone through the usual routes, and none of us had been to University.
 It was refreshing to find peers who’d also felt that there were other ways to achieve and build a career.
-While some parts of the college course weren’t all that interesting – and, due to the nature of apprenticeships still building their reputation as a viable route, a little haphazardly put into the syllabus – on the whole, we learned a great deal through the combination of in-house training and that in an educational institution.
+While some parts of the college course weren’t all that interesting – and, due to the nature of apprenticeships still building their reputation as a viable route, a little haphazardly put into the syllabus – on the whole, we learned a great deal through the combination of in-house training and learning in an educational institution.

 By the new year, it was time for my first placement in Oxford: another milestone.
-This was perhaps one of the more nervewracking points of the course.
+This was perhaps one of the more nerve-wracking points of the course.
 There were no other apprentices spending time at Oxford, and I would be sharing a house, rather than a hotel, away from home for the first time.
 It would also be the most “work-like” scenario so far at the BBC.

 Unbelievably and by some amazing coincidence, on going down to scout out rooms to rent in Oxford, my phone alerted me that a Facebook friend was “nearby”.
 Ignoring what I thought was an error, it wasn’t until later, back in Wales, that I received a message from a schoolmate who’d been in my form to say that one of the rentals was the same house he lived at, having moved down to Oxford for his own college course.
 Extremely grateful for a friendly face, I chose that house, and I couldn’t have been happier.
 I became well acquainted with my host, Ruth, and her four dogs, and was genuinely sad to move on when the time came.